shenxianpeng/blog/source/_posts/2022/03/blackduck-troubleshooting.md

 ## Solution

-Link python to python3, for example
+Link python to python3, it works in my case.

+For example

 ```bash
 # save python to other name